What gets checked in an MOT? Why do I need one and how much does an MOT cost? Get the answers to your questions about the MOT test in our guide.

 If your car is over three years old, it's a legal requirement to have it checked once a year by an approved MOT test centre.

 You can tell if a garage is 'approved' for MOT testing, as it will display a blue sign with three white triangles on it.

 If your car is less than three years old, you need to get an MOT test by the third anniversary of its registration.

 Check online to find out when your MOT is due.

 There is a different set price for an MOT on a motorbike, a car and a van.
 The maximum fee for a car is currently £54.85.

 However, shop around, as many garages will offer an MOT test for much less than this.

 It's the law.
 A valid MOT certificate proves that important parts of your vehicle reach certain standards.
 If you don't have a valid certificate, you could receive a maximum fine of up to £1,000.

-Your insurance is invalid without one.
-If you don't have an MOT then your car insurance won't cover you in an accident.
+Your insurance could be invalid without one.
+If you don't have an MOT then your car insurance may not cover you in an accident.

 This means you'll need to pay for any repairs to your car yourself and cover the costs of any other drivers involved if you are at fault.
 And, if your insurance is invalid, you could also receive a fine and points on your licence.